 In order to provide home and community-based services (not available under your State plan) to individuals who would otherwise require institutionalization, any request (except a model request as detailed in §4443) for a §1915(c) waiver must address all of the requirements of §§4442.1-4442.11.

 4442.1 Scope of Waivers Requested.--Home and community-based services waivers under §1915(c) of the Act allow FFP to be available for a number of services, including those services outside the State Medicaid plan which are not included in the definition of "medical assistance" in §1905(a) of the Act.
-However, it must be demonstrated that the provision of such services will enable you to serve recipients at a cost which is not more than the cost of serving such individuals in a hospital, or ICF/MR (whose costs would otherwise be reimbursed under your State plan).
+However, it must be demonstrated that the provision of such services will enable you to serve recipients at a cost which is not more than the cost of serving such individuals in a hospital, NF, or ICF/MR (whose costs would otherwise be reimbursed under your State plan).
 The services proposed to be provided in the waiver must not duplicate services which are provided under your State Medicaid plan.
 However, you may provide services under a waiver similar to those provided under the State plan where they are defined differently under the waiver or where they differ in amount, duration, or scope from those provided in the State plan.

 If you do not intend to offer the services under the waiver to all individuals who qualify for medical assistance, include a request for waiver of §1902(a)(1) or §1902(a)(10)(B), or both as appropriate.
 A waiver of §1902(a)(10)(B) is a necessary component of all waiver proposals.
 If a waiver is requested of "statewideness" (§1902(a)(1)), inform HCFA of the political subdivisions in which waivered services will be offered.